 Dr. Lichtenstein and his staff understand that cancer patients have different needs when it comes to dental care.
 Whether you are about to begin cancer treatment, are going through it now, or have finished treatment, your dental health needs special attention and qualified care.
-Dr. Lichtenstein can provide the services that those battling cancer deserve, which in something that not all dentists can do.

 Before your cancer treatment begins, dental care options from Dr. Lichtenstein include a thorough clinical examination (teeth, roots, gums, bone and a head/neck regional soft tissue exam); appropriate x-rays (to uncover hidden problems, decay, or infection), a discussion on the most beneficial oral hygiene regimen, and a treatment plan to address current or potential problems a cancer patient may face.